-- Master bedroom - wonderful sea views, window seat; ensuite (walk in shower, basin, loo, shaver socket); wardrobe
+- Master bedroom - wonderful sea views, window seat; ensuite (shower, basin, loo, shaver socket); double wardrobe; blackout blind

 - Smaller double, and small single room - both with views of the slate roofs and quaint streets of Downalong

-- All have pretty mirrors, under bed storage, hanging space and chests of drawers.
+- All have pretty mirrors, hanging space and chests of drawers.

 - Landing cupboard with space to hang clothes

 At the front of the house: